-Thorotrast is a radioactive radiographic contrast agent containing thorium dioxide first produced in Germany in 1928 and was in use until the 1950s.
-It was used primarily for cerebral angiography, and 90% of the estimated 50,000-100,000 patients who received it were studied for this purpose.
+Thorotrast is a suspension of radioactive thorium dioxide first produced in Germany in 1928 and used as a contrast agent until the 1950s.
+Its principal use was for cerebral angiography: 90% of the estimated 50,000-100,000 patients treated received it for this purpose.

-The deposition of Thorotrast is dependant on its radiological use, preparation method, and the age of the preparation; however, the primary site is the reticuloendothelial system such as liver, spleen, bone marrow, lymph nodes.
-A plain radiograph of the abdomen demonstrates fine, irregular metallic densities distributed throughout the liver, spleen and parapancreatic lymph nodes 4.
+Thorotrast is an alpha emitter and is retained by the body, properties which make it highly carcinogenic.
+The deposition of Thorotrast is dependent on its radiological use, preparation method, and the age of the preparation.
+The primary site of deposition is the reticuloendothelial system including the liver, spleen, bone marrow, and lymph nodes.

 - 1. Bohatirchuk FP, Jeletzky TF, Ivan LP.
 Contact historadiography of nervous tissue impregnated with thorotrast.
 Am J Roentgenol Radium Ther Nucl Med.
 1973;118 (4): 923-6. - Pubmed citation

 - 2. Tondreau RL.
 The retrospectoscope.
 Egas Moniz 1874-1955.
 (1985) Radiographics : a review publication of the Radiological Society of North America, Inc. 5 (6): 994-7. doi:10.1148/radiographics.5.6.3916824 - Pubmed

 - 3. Stover BJ.
 Effects of Thorotrast in humans.
 Health Phys.
 1983;44 Suppl 1 : 253-7. - Pubmed citation